How to Fix Freezer Not Freezing on GE GSS25GYPFS (Side-by-Side)

 Step 7: Reassemble and Test

 Install your replacement parts, reconnect all wire harnesses (referencing your photos from Step 1), and reattach the back panel.
-Plug the refrigerator back in and allow 4–6 hours for the freezer to reach its target temperature of 0°F. If temperatures stabilize and the ice maker resumes production, the repair is complete.
+Plug the refrigerator back in and allow 4–6 hours for the freezer to reach its target temperature of 0°F. If temperatures stabilize and the ice maker resumes production, you’ve successfully completed the repair.

 How Much Does This Repair Cost?